 - Summarize the entire paper, include concise results from your analysis.

-- After the Introduction, the reader should not find new ideas below, but rather longer explanations of what was discussed in the Introduction.
+- After the Introduction, (in the body of the paper, aka, the small papers) the reader should longer explanations of what was discussed in the Introduction.

 - Film Summary (one paragraph):